Frequently Asked Questions

 Can I return my radon detector?

-All radon detector and radon fan sales are final.
+All radon detectors, radon fan sales, and accessories are FINAL.

 What is your return policy for BULK orders?

-Please Note: Returned BULK orders in their original condition, unopened, are subject to 20% restocking fees.
+Please Note: Returned BULK orders in their original, unopened condition are subject to a 20% restocking fee.
 Customer is responsible for return shipping costs.

 What is your return policy for building materials?

-Radon Guard and Radon Block can be returned, in its original condition, subject to 20% restocking fee.
+Radon Guard and Radon Block can be returned, in their original condition, subject to 30% restocking fee.
 Customer is responsible for return shipping costs.

 Radon